biovcnet/python/Lesson2/README.md

 The second line uses the python function `print` to show the variable in standard output and the datatype

 Run the code to see standard output.
+For instructions on launching console and running code selections, see [Tutorial 1](https://github.com/biovcnet/python/tree/master/Lesson1)

 In the text editor: